 My Job

-I lead APCO’s Brussels office, head our European financial practice and act as a global lead for our work with Microsoft.
-I tend to work alongside our policy experts and sectoral practices to develop and implement communication strategies and campaigns.
-This work can include crisis management, stakeholder engagement focused on policy outcomes, and communication around material events such as litigation, M&A and anti-trust.
+I lead APCO’s Brussels office, head our European public affairs practice and act as a global lead for our work with Microsoft.
+I tend to work alongside our policy experts and sectoral practices to develop and implement public affairs and wider communication strategies and campaigns.
+This wider work includes crisis management, stakeholder engagement, and communication around material events such as litigation, M&A and anti-trust.

-Both within Brussels and abroad, my job focuses on finding the most effective narrative for my clients’ needs.
-I pare down important and detailed technical arguments or policy positions to their essential core, then build and activate creative campaigns around that core, using the full range of APCO’s communication tools and disciplines.
+Both within Brussels and abroad, my job focuses on finding the most effective strategies and narratives for my clients.
+I pare down important and detailed challenges or objectives to their essentials, then build and activate creative, thoughtful and energetic campaigns around that core, using the full range of APCO’s communication tools and disciplines.

 My Experience

-Well, I’ve been in Brussels, with APCO, since 2008 and time flies.
-Before this I had over a decade in London public affairs.
-My initial few years at Edelman and Text 100, during the dot.com boom and bust, were largely technology-led public affairs.
-Key clauses of the Electronic Communications Act and the Regulation of Investigatory Powers Act still lurk in my mind.
+Well, I’ve been in Brussels, with APCO, since 2008 and time is still flying by.
+Before this I had 10+ years in London, largely in public affairs.
+My early years, during the dot.com boom/bust, were technology-led and key clauses of the Electronic Communications Act and the Regulation of Investigatory Powers Act still lurk in my mind.

-After a while I was lured away to work for The Royal Parks, which provided me with one of the best offices in London (in the middle of Hyde Park no less) and taught me invaluable lessons in stakeholder management (naturists by the Serpentine), crisis communication (the Diana, Princess of Wales Memorial Fountain), high profile events (Live 8 and the 2003 Anti War March) and realpolitik.
+For a while I was lured out of consultancy by The Royal Parks, which provided me with one of the best offices in London, in the middle of Hyde Park.
+I learned invaluable lessons in stakeholder management (naturists by the Serpentine), crisis communication (the Diana, Princess of Wales Memorial Fountain), high profile events (Live 8 and the 2003 Anti-War March) and realpolitik.

 My Specialisms